-One of the pros and cons of driving a motorhome is that you don’t have to tow it behind you.
-The benefit of this is that it’s easier to drive a motorhome then tow a trailer; the downfall of this is that if you want to go somewhere outside an RV park or campground, you’ll need to rent a car or take a shuttle.
-If you own a trailer, you can set up at your RV site and hit the road.
-Depending on the RV you invest in, you can tow a car behind it, too.
+Driving a motorhome means that you don’t have to tow it behind you, and that comes with both pros and cons.
+The benefit of this is that it’s easier to drive a motorhome then tow a trailer.
+The downfall of this is that if you want to go somewhere outside an RV park or campground, you’ll need to rent a car or take a shuttle.
+However, if you own a trailer, you can set up at your RV site and then hit the road in your own car.
+Depending on the RV you invest in, you may even be able to tow a car behind it without a trailer.

-What Types of Vehicles Can Be Towed Behind an RV?
+What Kind of Vehicles Can Be Towed Behind an RV?

 Any vehicle or boat can be towed behind an RV so long as it doesn’t exceed the weight capacity of the towing method you’re using.
-When selecting a tow method, keep in mind the weight of the vehicle or boat you’re towing to stay within safe weight ranges.
-Pickup trucks, SUVs, Jeeps, and other vehicles on and off road can be towed behind about any RV bigger than a Class C motorhome.
+When selecting a towing method, keep in mind that the weight of the vehicle or boat you’re towing needs to stay within safe weight ranges.
+Pickup trucks, SUVs, jeeps, and other vehicles on and off road can be towed behind about any RV bigger than a Class C motorhome.

 3 Ways to Tow a Car Behind Your RV

-A flatbed or enclosed trailer is one of the easiest ways to tow behind larger motorhomes and fifth wheel RVs.
-This offers a larger space to bring a car, off-road vehicles, or even add more storage to your existing rig.
+A flatbed or enclosed trailer is one of the easiest ways to tow a vehicle behind larger motorhomes and fifth-wheel RVs.
+A trailer offers a larger space to bring a car or off-road vehicle with you on your next trip, or you can even use it to add more storage to your existing rig.
 This method will offer full support for your vehicle, along with its own brake and light system.

-You’re able to bring a variety of vehicles this way you wouldn’t be able to tow behind you with a tow bar or dolly.
-Being able to take any vehicle will set you back financially as investing in a flatbed or enclosed trailer will be more expensive.
+With a trailer, you have the ability to transport a variety of vehicles you wouldn’t be able to tow behind you with a tow bar or dolly.
+Being able to take any vehicle you need may set you back financially, however, as investing in a flatbed or enclosed trailer will be more expensive.

-When towing a car behind your RV, there are a few best practices to keep in mind:
+When towing a car behind your RV, there are a few best practices you should keep in mind.

 Invest in a towing solution that works for your RV and your vehicle.
-Many RV owners forget that because they have an RV doesn’t mean it can tow anything.
-Look at the weight guidelines for your RV, the vehicle’s weight, and use the right solution to tow safely.
+Many RV owners forget that because they have an RV, it doesn’t mean they can tow anything.
+Look at the weight guidelines for your RV, your vehicle’s weight, and use the right solution to tow safely.

-Be aware of the length towing a car behind your RV adds.
-When you turn, merge into traffic, and stop that added length will need you to react differently.
-You may not be used to the difference.
-Practice towing your vehicle behind you before hitting the road for your next trip.
+Be aware of the length you add to your RV by towing a car behind you.
+When you turn, merge into traffic, and stop, you will need to accommodate for that added length.
+You may not be used to the difference, so practice towing your vehicle behind you before you hit the road for your next trip.

 Should You Tow a Car Behind Your RV?

-Depending on the types of RV you have and the trips you love to take, towing a car behind your RV may or may not be right for you.
-Look at the trips you take, what type of RV sites you park in, and where you drive to determine if towing a car behind your RV is the right setup for your travels.
+Depending on the type of RV you have and the trips you love to take, towing a car behind your RV may or may not be right for you.
+Consider your travel plans, including what type of RV sites you park in and where you plan to drive, to determine if towing a car behind your RV is the right setup for your travels.